hysamah/ES_project2/README.md

 - No encoders on the Dagu motors, this makes re-mapping or automation inaccurate

 - No optimized or stable glove with allocated space for the components

+- Limited memory size which limits the duration of recording the gestures.